census-instrumentation/opencensus-service/receiver/prometheusreceiver/README.md

 ```

-Its corresponding Ocagent metrics is as shown below:
+Its corresponding Ocagent metrics will be:
 ```go
 metrics := []*metricspb.Metric{
   {